SPARQL-Anything/PySPARQL-Anything/README.md

           CSV, TEXT, TTL, NT, NQ.
 [Default:TEXT or TTL]

  v: dict[str, str] - OPTIONAL - Values passed as input parameter to a query template.
-                     When by substituting variable names with the values provided.
+                     When present, the query is pre-processed by substituting variable names with the values provided.
                      The argument can be used in two ways:
                      (1) Providing a single SPARQL ResultSet file.
 In this case, the query is executed for each set of bindings in the input result set.